 Created with Gene Street and his family in Dallas, Liberty Burger restaurant features 11 different burgers, including the standard Liberty Burger as well as turkey, ahi, lamb, veggie and bison burgers.
 Voted best burger in Dallas and Jackson, the burgers are always fresh, never frozen, and made of chuck, brisket and tenderloin.
 No hormones or preservatives are used, and the bread is made locally by 460 Bread.
 The veggie burger is made in-house daily using seeds, chickpeas and the best available veggies.
 The Wild West burger is a favorite, served with cheddar cheese, applewood-smoked bacon, pickles, onions and chipotle barbecue sauce.
 Liberty Burger also offers fresh salads and sandwiches.
 Limited-time-only burgers are debuted once a month and are sold to support local charities.
 At Liberty Burger, you can also find draft beer, wine, milkshakes and adult milkshakes.

 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
 But don’t just frequent the world-famous saloon.
 In this classic village building, you will find everything you need to get through the day.
 There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers one of the best breakfast options around.
 There is also a large grocery store and wine shop.
-Homemade tamales for breakfast and gourmet coffee drinks will start your day out right.
+Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
-Or grab a whole pizza and bottle of wine to go.
-At night, the Mangy Moose serves mouth-watering dinners using the finest ingredients available, including fresh fish, local beef and game.
+Or grab a whole pizza and a bottle of wine to go.
+At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.

 With a menu of intriguing desserts, you might be tempted to skip to the last course at The Kitchen.
 Don’t — just save room.
-Get cozy at the bamboo bar near the open kitchen or at an intimate table in the dining room for an unforgettable meal of modern dishes with comforting notes.
-The menu — complemented by a creative cocktail program and an extensive wine selection — is clean, fresh and inspired, with special attention paid to fresh fish and uncomplicated presentations in which each ingredient shines.
-Whether you come in to enjoy the popular luxury shrimp or one of the occasional game entrées, you must start with the truffled tuna from the crudo bar.
+Get cozy at the bamboo bar near the open kitchen or at an intimate table in the dining room for an unforgettable meal of modern dishes with worldly influences and comforting notes.
+The menu — complemented by a creative cocktail program and an extensive wine selection — is clean, fresh and inspired by team members’ travels, with special attention paid to fresh and uncomplicated presentations in which each ingredient shines.
+Whether you come in to enjoy the popular luxury shrimp or one of the occasional game entrées, you must start with a dish from the fresh crudo bar.
 For dessert, the delectable potato chip pie (served with house-made ice cream) is an excellent choice.
 The food here is clean, natural and modern, and so is the atmosphere.